Transactions

 ∑ line amounts = 0

-If the submitted lines do not sum to zero, the API rejects the request with a 400 error before any database writes occur.
+If the submitted lines do not sum to zero, the API rejects the request before any database writes occur.
 There are no exceptions, tolerances, or auto-balancing.
 The API consumer is responsible for sending a mathematically complete journal.

 VAT on Transaction Lines